Yandy Díaz Player Props: Rays vs. Tigers

 Yandy Díaz At The Plate

+- Diaz leads Tampa Bay with an OBP of .395 this season while batting .311 with 46 walks and 64 runs scored.

-- Among the qualified hitters in MLB, he ranks fourth in batting average, sixth in on-base percentage, and 21st in slugging.
+- He ranks fourth in batting average, sixth in on base percentage, and 24th in slugging among qualified hitters in MLB.

-- Diaz has an RBI in 33 of 93 games this year, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Diaz has picked up an RBI in 35.1% of his games this season, with more than one RBI in 12.8% of his games.
+He has also produced three or more runs in six contests.

+- In 49 of 94 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.